DataDog/hiring-engineers/answers.md

 I edited the `postgres.yaml` file found in `/opt/datadog-agent/etc/conf.d`:
 ![posgres yaml](screenshots/postgres_yaml.png "Posgres Config")

-Restarted the agent and ran `datadog-agent status` in terminal to confirm my integration was successful by finding this:
+Restarted the agent and ran `datadog-agent status` in terminal to confirm my integration was successful:
 ![posgres confirmation](screenshots/postgres_integration_confirmed.png "Postgres Integration Confirmed")

 And on the Dashboard: